Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 3. *Evidence Boundaries and Adoption Limits*
 4. *What the Current Evidence Base Shows*

-## Current anchors
+## Entry Roles

 **Brazil as the Empirical Center of SignWriting**

-Current role:

-- first major empirical anchor of the lane
-- strongest documented case of institutional density, continuity, and scale
+- presents the strongest documented case of institutional density, continuity, and scale
-- clearest answer to the question of whether SignWriting has a real user base
+- gives the clearest answer to whether SignWriting has a real user base
+- keeps the 2018 documented baseline distinct from any fresh present-tense census

 **South Korea as a Current Institutional Proof Point**

-Current role:

-- current official institutional proof point
+- documents current official public infrastructure
-- disciplined complement to Brazil's broader empirical density
+- complements Brazil's broader empirical density with a live national dictionary case
-- visible case of SignWriting inside live public dictionary infrastructure

 **What the Current Evidence Base Shows**

-Current role:

-- synthesis layer for the empirical lane
-- clarifies what is already strong, what is partial, and what should not yet be overstated
+- synthesizes what is strong, partial, and not yet established
 - keeps the rest of the platform anchored in disciplined evidence language

 **Evidence Boundaries and Adoption Limits**

-Current role:

-- first-class boundary note for the empirical lane
 - states what current evidence does and does not support
-- names adoption limits, resistance, and negative-case documentation as part of the evidence program
+- treats adoption limits, resistance, and negative-case documentation as part of the evidence program

-## Relationship to other series
+## Relationship To Other Series

-- `Sutton SignWriting Foundations` opens the public conceptual door.
+- *Sutton SignWriting Foundations* opens the public conceptual door.
-- `Sutton SignWriting Language and Literacy Research` asks what scientific questions become meaningful.
+- *Sutton SignWriting Language and Literacy Research* asks what scientific questions become meaningful.
-- `Sutton SignWriting Evidence and Adoption` shows that the space is real and already lived.
-- `Sutton SignWriting Infrastructure and Program` translates that reality into support, stewardship, and next-step structure.
+- *Sutton SignWriting Infrastructure and Program* translates documented reality into stewardship, continuity, and program structure.
+- *Formal SignWriting* explains the technical system that makes searchable signed text possible.

-`Sutton SignWriting Evidence and Adoption` is the current empirical home for the strongest documented use and institutional proof points.
+This series is the primary empirical record for the strongest documented use and institutional proof points.